Fudan-iGEM/2023-wiki/docs/src/measurement.md

 ## Results

-To validate our protocol, we decided to use this approach to verify whether the expression of the AnAFP [(Part:BBa K4765015)](http://parts.igem.org/Part:BBa_K4765015) protein in *E.coli* exhibits antifreeze properties .
+To validate our protocol, we decided to use this approach to verify whether the expression of the AnAFP [(Part:BBa K4765015)](http://parts.igem.org/Part:BBa_K4765015) protein in *E. coli* exhibits antifreeze properties .
 For procedures related to AnAFP, you can refer to our [Experiments](/experiments/) page.
 After collecting samples subjected to freezing treatment for 0, 24, 48, 72, and 96 hours, we followed the steps outlined in the above protocol to obtain the agar plates depicted in [Figure 1](#fig-1).

 <div style="text-align: center;" id="fig-1">
 <img src="https://static.igem.wiki/teams/4765/wiki/jzk/measurement-2.png"